NouhaDevelop/MiniFBkPhotosApp/README.md

 Features :

-• As a User, I want to sign up using email & password
+• As a User, I can sign up using email & password

-• As a first time User, I want to link my Facebook account & grant access permission to my albums & photos
+• As a first time User, I link my Facebook account & grant access permission to my albums & photos

-o Linking the FB account should be done one time, after the signup
+o Linking the FB account is done one time, after the signup

-• As a User, I want to sign in using email & password
+• As a User, I can sign in using email & password

-• As an authenticated User, I want to display my albums as Grid list
+• As an authenticated User, I display my albums as Grid list

-o The albums should be sorted by name.
+o The albums are sorted by name.